Progesterone & Oestrogen Imbalance: The Hormonal Depression Trap in Midlife Women

 Gut Dysbiosis

-The estrobolome (oestrogen-metabolizing bacteria in your gut, see ‘The Gut-Brain Depression Axis: How Dysbiosis Inflames Your Brain’) becomes dysbiotic as you age.
+The estrobolome (oestrogen-metabolising bacteria in your gut, see ‘The Gut-Brain Depression Axis: How Dysbiosis Inflames Your Brain’) becomes dysbiotic as you age.
 Your ability to clear oestrogen through the gut declines, further raising circulating oestrogen.

 Nutrient Depletion